postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

 ---

 The JavaScript Run in Postman API is accessible through the dynamic Run in Postman button.
-The API is a collection of JavaScript methods that you can leverage to alter your button's behavior.
+The API is a collection of JavaScript methods that you can leverage to alter your button's behavior and affect environments included in your button.

-Find out more about [environments and variables](/docs/postman/collection-runs/using-environments-in-collection-runs/) in Postman.

-## Use the methods

-With the `pm()` methods, you can use your button to:

 * Create a new environment
 * Modify an existing environment
 * Replace an environment
 * Use several buttons on a single page with segregated environments, each button with its own environment

+> Learn more about more about [environments and variables](/docs/postman/collection-runs/using-environments-in-collection-runs/) in Postman.

 ### Where to write your code